eclipse-iceoryx/iceoryx2/integrations/ros2/workspace/src/demo_nodes/README.md

 | `static_mapping_plain_struct_translator_*`   | entries of [static_mapping_cmdvel.toml](static_mapping_cmdvel.toml)    | plain-struct |

 Applications using the passthrough translator serialize paylaods to CDR themselves.
-The CDR-serialized payloads are shared with the tunnel (and other applications) via shared memory.
+The CDR-serialized payloads are shared with the gateway (and other applications) via shared memory.
 Other applications must deserialize the applications themselves.
-The tunnel in passthrough mode however can forward the bytes directly to ROS 2.
+The gateway in passthrough mode however can forward the bytes directly to ROS 2.

 Conversely, the plain-struct translator shares the self-contained POD structs generated from ROS 2 messages via shared memory.
-The tunnel serializes these to CDR at the boundary to ROS 2.
+The gateway serializes these to CDR at the boundary to ROS 2.

 See [ros2/workspace/README.md](../../README.md) for the build setup common to all examples.